JoseJuan98/BHike_AngularJS/README.md

 ## Software Engineering UNEX - Subject Internet Programming

 Project implemented for the course 2019-2020 based on the web application https://es.wikiloc.com/ .
-Basically, it consists in the implementation of a web application using that web as a reference for the core functionality, obviously, by designing their own user interface and configuration.
+Basically, it consists in the implementation of a web application using that web as a reference for the core functionality, obviously, by designing my own user interface and configuration.

+The web application handles user authentication, which is need it for use the web application.
+But non registered users can, of course, create one account.
+Registered users can authenticate by a login page.
+Also they can create and see routes, and edit or delete the routes owned by them and change the state of availability of any route.
+In addition they can give and take kudos of any route.
+Also they can edit their user information or delete their account.

 ## Technologies used
 ### Frotend